 The Migration Policy Group (MPG) is a think tank, which aims to inform the debate with comparable facts together with an international network of experts.
 MPG brings: the science and expertise, network of associations, foundations, think tanks working on integration, a track record of providing facts on migration to policy makers.
 MPG has been coordinating MIPEX since its first edition.

-In MIPEX2015 MPG has coordinated the project together with CIDOB, and has been in charge of the research desk.
+In MIPEX 2020 MPG has coordinated the project together with CIDOB, and has been in charge of the research desk.
 It has analysed the results sent by the national partners, and has written the country profiles.
-It has collected the data and analysed the results for the integration outcomes, for contextual factors that can impact policy effectiveness, and for the real and the potential beneficiaries of policies.
-Also it has contributed to the research on the high-quality evaluations of integration policy effects.
-MPG has also played a large role in the dissemination and communication strategy of this fourth edition of MIPEX.
+MPG has also played a key role in the dissemination and communication strategy of this edition of MIPEX.

 How is the project funded?